dominik-stumpf/portfolio/static/weblogs-md/Q3stlsqM.md

 Importing components and getting it to work with typescript posed some problems.
 The Svelte creators made a convenient VSC\*de extension providing inferred type safety between your `+page.ts` (loader) and `+page.svelte` (route endpoint), advertising ["Zero-effort type safety"](https://svelte.dev/blog/zero-config-type-safety).

-It sound real great...
+It sounds real great...
 But for someone as elevated as me who uses Neovim as a daily driver, I can't afford to touch my mouse every few seconds so I guess I will just type them out myself _duh_.

 ```ts
 import type { ServerLoadEvent } from "@sveltejs/kit";